-This project is a collaboration between MIT, Kestrel, and the University of California at Berkeley.
+This project is a collaboration between MIT and the Kestrel Institute.

 The VIBRANCE project is developing techniques to eliminate vulnerabilities in Java applications.
 As part of this effort we are developing techniques to eliminate vulnerabilities that are triggered by unchecked inputs.
 Examples include injection vulnerabilities (such as SQL, command, ldap, and xquery injection attacks), resource allocation vulnerabilities (which cause the application to request excessive resources), and numeric overflow and underflow vulnerabilties.